The Randolph County Recycling Center will be temporarily closed.

 Plastics

-No Drop Off For Plastics at this time
+No drop off locations at this time

 Paper